brunacosta03/sem4pi_22_23/docs/SPRINT B/US_1001/readme-ChangeUsersState.md

 #### 4.3.4 Singleton Pattern

 - Only one instance, and provides a global point of access to that instance.
-- The Authentication Registry is a singleton, since from thisclass we can only get aninstance of the authentication service, the authorization service and the user management service.
+- The Authentication Registry is a singleton, since from this class we can only get aninstance of the authentication service, the authorization service and the user management service.

 #### 4.3.5 Model-View-Controller (MVC)